kubernetes/website/content/en/docs/concepts/storage/volumes.md

 FlexVolume is an out-of-tree plugin interface that uses an exec-based model to interface with storage drivers.
-The FlexVolume driver binaries must be installed in a pre-defined volume plugin path on each node and in some cases the control plane nodes as well.
+The FlexVolume driver binaries must be installed in a pre-defined volume plugin path on each node and in some cases the control planes as well.

 Pods interact with FlexVolume drivers through the `flexVolume` in-tree volume plugin.
 For more details, see the FlexVolume [README](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-storage/flexvolume.md#readme) document.